 An Industrial Internship Program, similar to a co-op program, is offered to students in the Specialization or Honors programs in Biological Sciences (see \$193.1.9 for guidelines to the program).
-The Industrial Internship designation will appear on the degree parchments of students who have participated in the program and completed BIOL 400.
+The Industrial Internship designation will appear on the degree parchments of students who have participated in the program and who have also successfully completed BIOL 400.